-- 1.8 The Services to be provided by the Service Providers requires the delivery of homecare to children aged 0-18 with various health and care needs including but not limited to the following conditions: - frailty or long-term health conditions - physical disabilities and/or moving and handling needs or requirement for specialist equipment. - learning disabilities including autism and/or behaviour which is challenging - complex health needs including life limiting conditions - cognitive impairments - sensory impairments - profound and multiple learning disabilities - •mental health problems or mental illness - challenging behaviours - Speech impediment (nonverbal) - 1.9 Both the Council and NCL CCG's expectation is that Service Providers will develop effective models of service delivery that meet the needs of individuals with long-term conditions.
+- 1.9 The Services to be provided by the Service Providers requires the delivery of homecare to adults aged 18+ with various health and care needs including but not limited to the following conditions: - memory and cognition - frailty due to age or long-term health conditions - physical disabilities and/or moving and handling needs or requirement for specialist equipment. - learning disabilities including autism and/or behaviour which is challenging - complex health needs including life limiting conditions - cognitive impairments - sensory impairments - profound and multiple learning disabilities - mental health problems or mental illness - End of Life Care is not a separate Service User group but is part of the care for the above groups. - 1.10 Both the Council and NCL CCG's expectation is that Service Providers will develop effective models of service delivery that meet the needs of individuals with long-term conditions, including dementia.
 The Council will work with Service Providers on an ongoing basis to develop this approach and to ensure they have appropriately trained and experienced staff.
-Service Providers will be expected to proactively work with Children Social Care Services department and/or Special Educational Needs and Disabilities integrated service (for children aged 0-18) to achieve this. - 1.10 As progress towards greater partnership and joint working is made, it is expected that the Council, the NCL CCG and Service Providers working together will become increasingly cooperative and constructive.
+Service Providers will be expected to proactively work with the Adult Social Care Services. - 1.11 As progress towards greater partnership and joint working is made, it is expected that the Council, the NCL CCG and Service Providers working together will become increasingly cooperative and constructive.
 This may include future co location of services, to further develop partnership and joint working.
 In addition, the Council requires that Service Providers work cooperatively and positively with the ambition to develop and improve the professional status of the Care/ Support at Home Service.
 This requires that Service Providers develop strategies to recruit and retain staff, with effective pay, terms and conditions, contracts, training, support and professional development.
-The Council intends to support this effort and this will be further developed over the duration of the DPS. - 1.11 Service Providers will be expected to be innovative in the use and development of technology to promote independence, provide services to individuals, and to manage workload.
-This will include, use of Telecare, laptops, tablets, smart phones, e readers and others.
+The Council intends to support this effort and this will be further developed over the duration of the DPS. - 1.12 Service Providers will be expected to be innovative in the use and development of technology to promote independence, provide services to individuals, and to manage workload.
+This will be include, use of Telecare, laptops, tablets, smart phones, e readers and others.
 It will also include use of electronic care management systems.
 The DPS covers the provision of Services to a Service User that are eligible for NHS Continuing Healthcare, Care Tiers 1 and 2.